 This is standard for many businesses nowadays, and it is essential for property management websites for obvious reasons.
 Finally, don’t forget that trust icons are vital to get people to warm up to your brand immediately.
 Mention any awards and recognitions that you may have had in the past, too.
 Your site is no place to be humble – pull out all the stops and let your brand shine!

 Sometimes, when the optimization becomes overly local, some people from nearby cities or areas may not find you.
 The right keyword research should fix this.
 Contextualizing content so that nearby area is also given the right attention is crucial.
 While local search is essential, we also have to market your properties to people from beyond your town or city’s immediate borders.

-We call this process casting the net, where your ‘net’ or marketing approach] is broad enough and specific enough to attain your goals.
-LLook at the problem from the perspective of potential tenants who might be willing to travel to the next city to see some excellent rental properties.
+We call this process casting the net, where your ‘net’ or marketing approach is broad enough and specific enough to attain your goals.
+Look at the problem from the perspective of potential tenants who might be willing to travel to the next city to see some excellent rental properties.
 This also benefits all the owners and renters that you currently work with.

 Update Your Site Regularly

 Stagnation in any website can impact your Google ranking and the impression that people get from your website.
-They might think that the site owner, or worse, is ignoring your website; they might even think it’s a dead site.
+They might think that the site owner is ignoring the website; they might even think it’s a dead site.
 Frequent updates show people that you are on top of your game, and you are alive to receive queries and online applications.